MalronWall/OC_Fo-Back_P6/README.md

 1. Assets install

-    Run the command `php app/console assets:install --symlink --relative` to copy assets in your web/ folder.
+    Run the command `yarn install` and `yarn encore production` for assets.

 1. Database creation